Virtualization-projects/rancher-labs-wiki/Creating-Rancher-Environments-in--v1.6.13.md

 AWS Instance Requirements
 * 1 core CPU
 * 2+ GB memory
-* Two NICs with network connected
-  * One NIC will be for NAT
+* One Subnet will be for NAT and used across Rancher Server and any hosts added
-  * One NIC will be used for cross host communication between containers
+* For each host, an additional subnet/NIC will be required in order to have an overlay network that allows cross host communication between containers

 ## Networking Requirements in AWS

 1. Create a VPC
-2. For this example, create 2 Subnets in the VPC.
+2. For this example of starting Rancher server and adding 1 host, only 2 subnets will be created.
+One subnet will be used for NAT, and the second will be used for creating the overlay network.
+For each additional host that will be added, an additional subnet will need to be created for the overlay network.
+Ceate 2 Subnets in the VPC.
 Ensure that these 2 subnets are in the same availability zone.
-In the rest of these instructions, we will refer to them as `Subnet A` and `Subnet B`.
+In the rest of these instructions, we will refer to them as `Subnet A` and `Subnet B`. `Subnet A` will be used for NAT, while `Subnet B` is used for the overlay network that is established in the `per-host-subnet` service.
 3. Create an additional network interface in `Subnet B`.

-In a Windows environment, each host must be in their own subnet.
+For each additional host that is added, a new subnet and network interface will need to be created.

 ## Launching Rancher Server